-With all its astronomical significance, Stonehenge, today, stands as a place to commune and mediate, particularly during the summer solstice.
+With all its astronomical significance, Stonehenge today stands as a place to commune and meditate, particularly during the summer solstice.

 Being there for the solstice and facing north-east towards the Heel Stone, a rough-hewn stone outside the circle, you can witness the spectacular sight of the sun rising above the stone.

 The sight of the sunset the day before the summer solstice is also one widely enjoyed among its visitors.

 Festivities abound for a couple of days so visitors can spend time taking in the ambiance and enjoying the light music (amplified music is not allowed at Stonehenge) and meditative atmosphere.